apache/nifi-registry/README.md

     If you wish to enable style and license checks, specify the contrib-check profile:

         mvn clean install -Pcontrib-check

-    If you wish to run integration tests and contrib-check, specify both profiles:

-        mvn clean install -Pcontrib-check,integration-tests

 3) Start the application